top of page

 What is play therapy?

-Play Therapy is therapy that helps children to explore their feelings, to express themselves and to make sense of their life experiences.
-Play is children’s natural way of learning, communicating, and exploring their worlds.
+Play therapy helps children to explore their feelings, express themselves and make sense of their life experiences, even when verbal communication is difficult.

 Who can benefit from play therapy?

-• Those who have experienced loss through bereavement or family breakdown
+• Experienced loss through bereavement or family breakdown.

-• Children who have been separated from their culture or origin
+• Faced separation from their culture or origin.

-• Children who have emotional or behavioural difficulties such as depression or aggression arising from their experiences
+• Emotional or behavioural difficulties, such as depression or aggression arising from their experiences.

-Here at The Birchall trust we work with individual children but can also offer joint working involving parents/carers or siblings.
+The Birchall trust works with individual children, but we can also offer joint working involving parents, carers or siblings.

-At The Birchall Trust, we have a large selection of play materials including art and craft materials, dressing up props, sand and water, clay, small figures and animals, musical instruments, puppets and books and through these our Play Therapists encourage children to express themselves without having to provide verbal explanations.
+Our Play Therapists encourage children to express themselves without having to explain their experiences verbally.
+We have a large selection of play items, including art and craft materials, dressing up props, sand and water, clay, small figure and animals, musical instruments, puppets and books.

 sesame street app.png